 As Founder and President of The National Right to Read Foundation from 1993 until the present, Bob testified before Congress, state legislative education committees, local school boards, and parent groups promoting reading instructional programs based on valid, empirical, scientific evidence.

 As a teacher, textbook salesman and consultant for two major publishing companies, McGraw Hill and Holt, Rinehart and Wilson for nearly 20 years, he provided teacher training in reading and math, and visited thousands of classrooms all across New England.
 He served as a member of the Board of Education in his local community for six years and advised the New Hampshire Governor and State Board of Education Chairman on education policy.

-Bob has traveled extensively across the United States and visited many elementary schools to observe classroom instruction in reading that exemplified evidence based instruction.
-From 1994 through 2014 The National Right to Read Foundation has recognized a “Teacher of the Year” who exhibited the most evidence-based practices in teaching all students to read proficiently.
-It has been Bob’s objective and mission to provide the opportunity for ALL students to learn to read proficiently, no matter what their age, ethnicity, or economic status.
-He has been unwavering in his commitment to the use of direct, systematic, and intensive teaching of the five components of reading instruction that decades of scientific research have proven to work: phonemic awareness, phonics, vocabulary development, fluency, and comprehension.
+Bob traveled extensively across the United States and visited many elementary schools to observe classroom instruction in reading that exemplified evidence informed instruction.
+From 1994 through 2014 The National Right to Read Foundation has recognized a “Teacher of the Year” who exhibited the most evidence-informed practices in teaching all students to read proficiently.
+It was Bob’s objective and mission to provide the opportunity for ALL students to learn to read proficiently, no matter what their age, ethnicity, or economic status.
+He was unwavering in his commitment to the use of direct, systematic, and intensive teaching of the five components of reading instruction that decades of scientific research have proven to work: phonemic awareness, phonics, vocabulary development, fluency, and comprehension.
 The National Right to Read Foundation is dedicated to these objectives with just as much passion and commitment as when it was founded more than 20 years ago.